Free Fall of a Quantum Many-Body System: Free fall of two interacting particles

 where we have defined

-One can repeat the exact same steps performed in the previous Section to obtain the expressions for the expectation values of different physical quantities.
-We summarize the results below
+One can repeat the exact same steps performed in the previous section to obtain the expectation values involving position and momentum.
+We summarize the results below for the general case of two particles having different initial velocities according to Eqs.\eqref{conditions_integrab_bis}:

-where as usual we label with the subscript "free" the expectation values evaluated on the wavefunction $\eta(r_1,r_2,t)$ of the free expanding problem\footnote{Notice however that in order to evaluate them, one needs to know how to solve the Schr\"odinger equation (\ref{twobodies_schro_eta}) for that specific interacting potential.}.
+where, as before, the subscript ``free'' denotes the expectation values in the freely expanding state $\eta(r_1, r_2,t)$ \cite{footnote3}.
 The same expressions, but with $g=0$, are valid for the expectation values on the $y$ and $z$ components.

-We therefore conclude that our gauge transformation can be also used to reduce the initial Schr\"odinger equation describing the dynamic of two falling interacting particles to the simpler Schr\"odinger equation where no gravitational potential is present, and with the same interacting potential among the particles.
-The fundamental requirement is that the two--body potential depends only on the relative distance between the particles, after all a typical feature for a many--body system.
-When this condition holds, it is straightforward to generalize the results presented so far for a quantum many--body system subject to a gravitational force.
+We conclude that this method of gauge transformation can be used to reduce the initial Schr\"odinger equation describing the dynamics of two falling interacting particles (with potentially different masses and velocities) to the simpler Schr\"odinger equation where no gravitational potential is present, and with the same interaction potential among the particles.
+The fundamental requirement is that the two-body potential depends only on the relative distance between the particles.